 These tasks can help you understand whether they can put their words into action with a real prospect.

-4. Trust Your Gut Feeling
+4. Trust Your Instinct

 5. Consider Hiring a Specialist Recruitment Agency

 Your life insurance agency recruitment blueprint could include calling in the help of a specialist recruitment agency.
-While you’ll always be responsible for making the final decision, a recruiting firm helps with providing a shortlist for you to work from.
+While you’ll always be responsible for making the final decision, a recruiting firm helps by providing a shortlist for you to work from.

 So, how do you increase your chances of finding the right candidate via a recruitment agent?